dogtim/HaveFun_ImageEditing/QUESTION.md

+# Abstract
+Add notes and common question.

+## Where is the UITest?

+We can refer to this [test](https://github.com/burhanrashid52/PhotoEditor/tree/master/app/src/androidTest/java/com/burhanrashid52/photoediting), it is amazing and a good reference let us study.

 ## Please describe the ScaleGestureDetector, RotateGestureDetector, and MoveGestureDetector

-TODO, we should compare the components to the impelementation
+TODO, we should compare the components with the impelementation

 ## What is the difference between getX and getRawX from MotionEvent?
 - [Android API](https://developer.android.com/reference/android/view/MotionEvent#getRawX())